Wanli Emperor: Succession dispute (1586–1614)

-The failure to appoint a successor sparked frequent protests from both opposition-minded officials and high dignitaries, such as grand secretaries Shen Shixing (in office 1578–91) and Wang Xijue (in office 1584–91 and 1593–94).
-Empress Wang and Empress Dowager Li also supported the rights of Zhu Changluo, but the Wanli Emperor did not appoint him as heir until 1601, after facing pressure from another round of protests and requests.
+The failure to appoint a successor sparked frequent protests from both opposition-minded officials and high dignitaries, such as the grand secretaries Shen Shixing (in office 1578–91) and Wang Xijue (in office 1584–91 and 1593–94).
+Empress Wang and the Wanli Emperor's mother also supported the rights of Zhu Changluo, but the Emperor did not appoint him as heir until 1601, after facing pressure from another round of protests and requests.
 At the same time, the Emperor gave Zhu Changxun the title of Prince of Fu, but kept him in Beijing instead of sending him to the province as originally planned when he turned eighteen in 1604.
 This fueled rumors that the question of succession was still unresolved.
 It was not until 1614, after numerous appeals and protests against inaction, that the Emperor finally sent his younger son to his provincial seat.
 This decision was only made after the Emperor's mother firmly advocated for it.